splunk/ta_cisco_webex_add_on_for_splunk/DEV.md

     Here, the value of `"src"` is your javascript file's name without extension.

 ### 3. Add custom REST handler
-By taking advantage of built-in OAuth support we will have the required custom endpoint and corresponding custom REST handler auto-setup.
-What we only should do is modify the custom REST handler python script as needed.
+By taking advantage of built-in OAuth support you will have the required custom endpoint and corresponding custom REST handler auto-setup.
+What you only should do is modify the custom REST handler python script as needed.

 Once you complete the above steps you can run `ucc-gen`.
 You will see